TUM-DSE/research-work-archive-artifacts/archive/2024/winter/bsc_dichler/README.md

 - Experiments are placed inside the `--base` directory (default: `/experiments/`) and are referred to by the name of the experiment.
 For example, if we have an experiment named `my-experiment`, a directory inside `/experiments/my-experiment/` must exist.
 - On execution of an experiment, the `--base` directory is synced to the context of the current run, then:
   - We run the Makefile inside this folder.
-This Makefile must perform all steps required to run the experiment (like compiling and executing the actual experiment).
+This Makefile performs all steps required to run the experiment (like compiling and executing the actual experiment).
   - The results produced by the experiment are placed into `/experiments/my-experiment/results/`.
-These results are then synced back to the results directory specified (`/results/my-experiment/`).
+These results are then synced back to the results `--result` directory (default `/results/my-experiment/`).
   - The results are processed.

 ## Adding Additional Experiments